renyixin666/HSIC-LK/README.md

 <p align="center"> <img src="./figure1_reproduction.png" alt="Reproduction of Figure 1" width="70%"> </p>

 Figure 1.
 Reproduction result corresponding to Figure 1 in the paper.
-The figure demonstrates the empirical performance of the proposed independence tests under different settings.
+The result highlights the impact of the threshold on practical optimization performance.

 ## Bibtex